Cascara Syrup

 7. Can Cascara Syrup Be Used in Cold Brew?

-Indeed, Cascara syrup adds a remarkable depth of flavor to cold brew coffee.
-Its subtly sweet and fruity notes perfectly complement the strong, bold flavors of cold brew, creating a refreshing and invigorating beverage.
+Without a doubt.
+Cascara syrup adds a remarkable depth of flavor to cold brew coffee.
+Its subtly sweet, fruity notes play beautifully against the strong, bold backbone of cold brew, giving you a refreshing, invigorating glass.
+Start with a teaspoon, taste, and adjust from there.

 8. Does Cascara Syrup Contain Caffeine?